CoSeR: Bridging Image and Language for Cognitive Super-Resolution: Methodology

 In image super-resolution, preserving fidelity to LR inputs is important.
 Our experiments in Section~\ref{sec:abl_aia} demonstrate that the introduction of LR control $\{\bm{X}_i\}^{4}_{i=1}$ through attention mechanisms leads to enhanced fidelity.
 Consequently, we advocate for the comprehensive integration of all conditional information into our model, achieved through the design of an All-in-Attention (AiA) module.
 Beyond accommodating LR inputs, this design facilitates reference patch-matching for the establishment of long-range connections~\cite{ttsr}.
 The cognitive embedding is seamlessly incorporated via the cross-attention mechanism of Stable Diffusion.

 Illustrated in Figure~\ref{fig:main} (c), the AiA module enhances the original attention module in Stable Diffusion by introducing trainable reference attention and LR attention, while maintaining the frozen state of the self-attention and cross-attention components.
 This structural augmentation is applied across all attention modules within the middle and decoder of the denoising U-Net.
 We denote the query, key, and value features in the attention mechanism as $\bm{Q}$, $\bm{K}$, and $\bm{V}$, respectively.
 Regarding LR attention, $\bm{Q}$ is derived from the denoising U-Net feature $\bm{Z}$, while $\bm{K}$ and $\bm{V}$ originate from the LR control $\bm{X}_i$.
 In reference attention, we opt to use the LR control as $\bm{Q}$ for better fidelity, with $\bm{K}$ and $\bm{V}$ coming from the reference control $\bm{R}_i$.
 In the original cross-attention, we use cognitive embedding $\bm{E}$ as inputs for $\bm{K}$ and $\bm{V}$.
-Notably, to counteract the potential blurring effect of the conventional attention mechanism in reference-based SR~\cite{ttsr}, we introduce ``one-hot attention'' to enhance the LR image with the most relevant reference feature.
-Further details on our one-hot reference attention can be found in the supplementary materials.
+Notably, to counteract the potential blurring effect of the conventional attention mechanism in reference-based SR~\cite{ttsr}, we introduce ``one-hot attention'' to enhance the LR image with the most relevant reference feature, and additional details are available in the supplementary materials.